Investors look to China for a glimpse of life after coronavirus

 After observing that even as lockdowns lift in China, people are staying in and going online for entertainment, his fund has raised its stake in Chinese internet juggernaut Tencent, and increased exposure to similar stocks elsewhere.

-Tencent Holdings Ltd (0700.HK) shares have rallied nearly 17% from a three-month low touched two weeks ago.
+Tencent Holdings Ltd shares have rallied nearly 17% from a three-month low touched two weeks ago.

 Some see opportunities in construction or commodities, while others are staying on the sidelines.